haothitran/etheirys/docs/relics/zodiac-weapons.md

         | The World of Darkness         | ?            |     ?      |      ?      |

 !!! example "Personal Experience"
     I would recommend running The Aurum Vale unsycned repeatedly until you have earned all 2000 light points.
 It is less tedious than running Sastasha or Tam-Tara Deepcroft because you don't have to interact with anything to progress through the dungeon.
+You only have to kill 6 enemies.
 You can run through all enemies except 3 Goldvine morbols to open walls and the 3 bosses.
 At the end of the dungeon, open the `Duty Finder` > `Leave` to quickly exit the duty.
 If you try to exit through the portal at the end, you risk being interrupted by all the enemies you skipped that followed you.

-    As a level 90 Bard, one Aurum Vale run took about 2 minutes and 15 seconds and gave Brilliant light (48 points).
+    As a level 90 Bard, one Aurum Vale run took about 2 minutes and 10 seconds and gave Brilliant light (48 points).
 Thus, it will take 42 runs of Aurum Vale to acquire enough light points.
+Otherwise stated, about two hours of continuous farming.

 ## 7. Zodiac Braves